In business, “knowledge” can mean passwords, documents, or an employee’s recollection of a client conversation.

-Small companies might not see a need for a knowledge management process, but as a company grows, knowledge can easily become lost.
+Small companies might not see a need to set up a strong knowledge management process, but as a company grows, knowledge can easily become lost.
 A knowledge management process keeps information organized, even during periods of rapid growth.

 Improve your knowledge management process today